Tourism in Moldova: Transport

 Moldova is internationally connected by plane to Chișinău International Airport.
 Direct flights from and to many European destinations exist.

 Chișinău is also internationally connected by rail.
-Direct overnight trains exist to Romania (one daily train to Bucharest), Ukraine (one daily train to Odessa), and Russia (one daily train via Kyiv to Moscow).
+Direct overnight trains exist to Romania (one daily train to Bucharest), Ukraine (one daily train to Odesa), and Russia (one daily train via Kyiv to Moscow).

 The main means of transportation in Moldova is the highway system.
 Since Moldova is a small country (450 km from south to north, 200 km from west to east) one may get around by taxi.
 Car rental is available in bigger cities.
 There are also national and international bus connections.

 The Giurgiulești terminal on the Danube is compatible with small seagoing vessels.
 Shipping on the lower Prut and Nistru rivers plays only a modest role in the country's transportation system.

 In Chișinău there is a public trolleybus system.
 Most cities also offer public transport in the form of Minibuses (rutierele in Moldovan Romanian; marshrutki in Russian).